 These days, I really like my hair, and I realized that I don’t hate Jennifer Aniston after all.

-The main problem I have now with my hair is that I still have a lot of it, and when it falls out on the floor, it clogs the vacuum cleaner.
+The main problem I have now with my hair is that I still have a lot of it.
+So when it falls out on the floor, it clogs the vacuum cleaner.

 In fact, I am pretty sure it broke our last vacuum cleaner.